amethon/www/_reflections/journal2.md

 The deep sea is a harsh, unforgiving environment, and we had to be constantly vigilant as we navigated through the treacherous waters.
 The pressure at such depths can be overwhelming, and we had to be careful not to exceed our limits as we explored.
 Despite these challenges, the sense of kinship and teamwork between Dr. Hernandez and myself only grew stronger as we worked together to collect samples and document our findings.
 I found myself increasingly drawn to her intelligence, curiosity, and passion for science.

 As we return to the surface and reflect on our incredible journey, I am filled with a deep sense of thankfulness and reverence for all that we have discovered in the deep sea.
 And as I look to the future, I can't help but hope that there will be many more adventures to come, both scientific and personal, with Dr. Hernandez by my side.
 The thrill of discovery and the chance to witness the wonders of the deep sea made it all worth it.
-I am grateful to have had the opportunity to be a part of this expedition, and I hope that my findings will help to further our understanding of the incredible ecosystem that exists in the depths of the ocean.
+I am grateful to have had the opportunity to be a part of this expedition, and I hope that my findings will help to further our understanding of the incredible ecosystem that exists in the unexplored depths of the ocean.
 Who knows what other marvels are waiting to be discovered in the dark, unexplored corners of the deep sea?

 Until next time,